 TABLE OF CONTENTS

 Mobile payments are a core everyday tool around the world.
 Not a day goes by without the use of mobile payment apps like Venmo.
-Until now, Venmo was used for mobile payments between friends, colleagues, and for other non-business purposes.
+Until now, Venmo was used for mobile payments between friends, and colleagues, as well as for other non-business purposes.
 Thanks to its new “Business Profiles,” Venmo now offers payment solutions for businesses.

 This article focuses on Venmo’s business features and how they may benefit your business.
 Keep reading to discover how to utilize Venmo’s latest functions.